 I hope My Baba will help you in choosing the best for you and your baba.

-My Baba is an online magazine dedicated to bringing attention to all sorts of relevant topics, including taboo subjects like infertility.
+Ellie says, “My Baba is an online magazine dedicated to bringing attention to all sorts of relevant topics, including taboo subjects like infertility and difficult topics like childloss.
 We want to discuss absolutely everything.
-No matter what stage you’re at, whether you’re busy trying to conceive, growing a bump, deciding on your birth plan, learning how to wean your baby, dealing with toddler temper tantrums or settling your child into nursery, you’ll find the website a one-stop-shop for advice and information.
+No matter what stage you’re at, whether you’re busy trying to conceive, growing a bump, deciding on your birth plan, learning how to wean your baby, dealing with toddler temper tantrums or settling your child into nursery, or like me, grieving for your beautiful child, you’ll hopefully find our website a one-stop-shop for advice and information.

 Welcome to My Baba.